What Can I Do With a Major In French?

 - Pi Delta Phi - French Honor Society

 - Language Resource Center

-To find additonal clubs and organizations, visit the Center for Student Organizations.
+To find additional clubs and organizations, visit the Involvement Network.

 And connect with your Career Consultant

 <! -- begin additional UGA Career Center recommendations -->

 Additional UGA Career Center Recommendations/Considerations

 General Information and Strategies